santibpz/RETO_TC2005B/videojuego/GDD.md

    1. The player can use the items that he collects (wood and rocks) to build his weapons.
    2. The player can upgrade the statistics of his weapons by using the items (wood and rocks) that he collects.
-   3. The player can restore his health or the wolf's health by using the healing potions that he can create with the healing remedies.
+   3. The player can restore his health or the wolf's health by using the health potions that he can create with the healing remedies.
+The player can create health potions for restoring the health of the main character and health potions for restoring the health of the wolf.
    4. The player can carry a maximum of 3 weapons at a time.
    5. The player can change his weapons every 3 minutes by selecting the desired weapons from the inventory.
    6. The player can use the keys "J", "K" and "L" to execute the desired attack.
 Each key will be linked to the 3 current weapons that the player has.